 - Avoid heavy non veg food.
 Meat soup or chicken soup is a good option.

 - Include Amla and Dry grapes in diet.
-They both are rich in anti oxidants and strengthen and stimulate organs and brains.
+Both are rich in anti oxidants and strengthen and stimulate organs and brains.

 - Consult your doctor for any hidden illness.

-- Though you may have genuine tiredness, keep your mind active by reading inspirational biographies, books, play a game of chess, solve a puzzle or su do ku.. do all these to keep mind away from fatigue, tiredness or laziness.
+- Though you may have genuine tiredness, keep your mind active by reading inspirational biographies, books, play a game of chess, solve a puzzle or su-do-ku.
+Do all these to keep your mind away from fatigue, tiredness or laziness.